Energy landscapes of combinatorial optimization in Ising machines: Results

 To represent the structured industrial class, we generated a 3-SAT formulation of the factoring problem of the number 55 using the method from \cite{semiprime}.
 This resulted in a 3-SAT instance having 68 boolean variables and 248 clauses with only one global minimum.
 For comparison, a random uniform instance near the phase transition ratio $\alpha$ was generated of the same 68 variable size, but with 295 clauses.
 We obtained an instance with a single global minimum cluster having 4 configurations.
 The DG of the uniform random instance is shown in Fig.~\ref{fig:map0_n68uf1}, while the DG of factoring --- in Fig.~\ref{fig:map0_n68semi1}.

-We truncated the DG of the random problem to energy levels 5 or lower, resulting in $\approx 400$ distinct local minimum/saddle clusters, while the semi-prime factoring DG has managed to fit as many as $\approx 650$ clusters already at the energy $E \le 3$.
+With the chosen value of $K = 500$, the DG of the random problem was truncated at the energy levels $E = 5$ or lower, resulting in $474$ distinct local minimum/saddle clusters after post-processing.
+In comparison, the semi-prime factoring DG has managed to fit only clusters at the energies $E \le 4$ with $ K = 1000$.
 This indicates much more pronounced ruggedness of the factoring 3-SAT problem with weak connectivity of saddle points.

-As in the previous section, we observed exponentially large connected saddle clusters at every energy level of random 3-SAT: it is possible to traverse huge distances in the optimization landscape without the need to overcome any energy barriers.
+As in the previous section, we observed exponentially large connected saddle clusters at every energy level the of random 3-SAT instance: it is possible to traverse huge distances in the optimization landscape without the need to overcome any energy barriers.
 It means that the hardness of this problem class arises mainly from the entropic barriers, leaving gradient-based solvers oblivious about meaningful exploration directions.

 In comparison, the number of saddle clusters disconnected from the global minimum in the factoring problem constitute a much bigger fraction of the overall number of captured clusters.
 Moreover, the number of stable states of the factoring problem at the given energies is much smaller than in the random case (we didn't need to impose sampling limits), indicating that the energy barriers are the main contributor to the hardness.
-These results support the conclusion of \cite{mosca2022}, where authors argue there is no evidence for an advantage of employing SAT reductions for factoring problems, both using classical SOTA SAT solvers, and their hypothetical quantum counterparts.
+These results support the conclusion of \cite{mosca2022}, where authors argue that there is no evidence for an advantage of employing SAT reductions for factoring problems, both using classical SOTA SAT solvers, and their hypothetical classical or quantum physics-inspired counterparts.

 The limitation of DGs is that they compress combinatorial landscape information to local minima and barriers between them, while the distances in solution space are left aside.
 Since we are able to store all of the discovered by GWL+BFS states, one approach to probing such distance information is by calculating the mutual overlaps of local minima.
 The mutual overlap of states for Ising formulated problems is defined by $q_{ab} = \frac{1}{N}\sum_{i=1}^N s^a_i s^b_i$ \cite{mezard2009}, where $s_i = 2x_i - 1$.
 We show computed histograms of overlaps of local minima for the given random and industrial instances in Figs.~\ref{fig:uf_overlap} and~\ref{fig:semi_overlap}.